Kathryn Williams: ‘I might not have the most amount of fans in the world but I have got the nicest’

-Ahead of her gig in Sheffield, singer-songwriter Kathryn Williams talks to Duncan Seaman about her new CD box set.
+Ahead of her gigs in Tadcaster and Sheffield, singer-songwriter Kathryn Williams talks to Duncan Seaman about her new CD box set.

 Kathryn Williams is at a writers’ retreat in Devon when we catch up.
 “I’m in a bubble of loveliness at Arvon, teaching songwriting for the week,” she says in soft Northern tones that blend her native Liverpudlian with those of the North East, where she’s lived since studying at Northumbria University in the 1990s.